 Chief Resilience Officer Job Opening in Toronto, ON - City of Toronto Recruitment 2017

-CanadasCareer.com - City of Toronto is a speedily growing company in Toronto, ON.
-To accelerate the development of the continuing business and commercial area, in February 2017 City of Toronto is planning to boost the number of employees and improve existing recruiting.
-City of Toronto opens job opportunity for Chief Resilience Officer positioned in Toronto, ON.
-This opportunity has been opened at the beginning of February 2017 and will be closed on the finish of the month.
-If you're considering Chief Resilience Officer, please read about the terms and conditions below.
+CanadasCareer.com - City of Toronto is a swiftly growing provider in Toronto, ON.
+To accelerate the development of the business and commercial area, in May 2017 City of Toronto is planning to boost the number of employees and improve existing human resources.
+City of Toronto opens job chance for Chief Resilience Officer put in Toronto, ON.
+This opportunity has been opened at the start of May 2017 and will be closed on the end of this month.
+If you're thinking about Chief Resilience Officer, please read about the conditions and terms below.

 The primary responsibility of the CRO is to develop and implement a holistic and cohesive Resilience Strategy for Toronto, and supporting programs, to deliver a sustainable foundation from which to effectively respond to the physical, social, and economic challenges that are a growing part of the 21st century.
 To successfully do this, this individual will need to interface with executive and managerial levels of City government as well as external agencies and community stakeholders.
 The CRO will also interact with the 100RC global network of cities, 100RC staff, affiliated Strategic Partners of 100RC and 100RC Platform Partners from the private, public, academic and non-profit sectors.